ondrek/bear/README.md

 # Cli for Bearicorn

-Bearicorn is an easy-to-use cloud service for deploying web applications.
+ - Bearicorn is a cloud service for deploying Docker web applications
-You can use any programming language as far as you use Docker.
+ - You are charged based on the number of requests, space you need and the time it takes for your code to execute
-Bearicorn automatically handles the deployments, load balancing, auto-scaling and backups.
+ - Bearicorn handles everything automatically, from auto-scaling, load balancing, every day backups and handling deployments.
-Everything is billed per usage, billed per 0.01$ and by 100ms.

-This Cli helps deploying apps.
+ ## 5 reasons for Bearicorn

+  - You want to host a webapp in Java, .NET, PHP, Node.js, Python, Ruby, Go or anything under Docker
+  - You want something cheap and be billed based on requests, space and time you run your code
+  - You want automatic backup your system for free
+  - You don't want to maintain 20 different AWS services by yourself
+  - You want something build on shouldes of giants like AWS or GC